talhaimtiaz-optiapm/robin-relay-bot/README.md

 # RobinRelay Bot 🤖

-A powerful GitHub App built with Probot that provides automated pull request review functionality.
-The bot automatically reacts to PRs, creates check runs, and provides feedback to developers.
+A powerful GitHub App built with Probot that provides automated pull request review functionality with Slack integration.
+The bot automatically reacts to PRs, creates check runs, and provides feedback to developers through both GitHub and Slack.

 ## ✨ Features

 - **Automated PR Review**: Automatically processes pull requests when they're opened, synchronized, or reopened
 - **Interactive Comments**: Users can interact with the bot through PR comments using commands
+- **Slack Integration**: Full GitHub operations through Slack commands and mentions
 - **Visual Feedback**: Adds eyes reaction and posts comments with loading spinners
 - **Check Runs**: Creates and updates GitHub check runs to show review status
 - **Multiple Commands**: Support for analyze, review, test, lint, security scan, and more